ImperialCollegeLondon/G4s_ageing_clocks/Methods.md

 	sep=";", row.names=F)
 ```

-6. Run the colocalisation analysis for mutliple window sizes and obtain results on statistical tests.
+6. Run the colocalisation analysis for mutliple window sizes and obtain results on statistical tests - this function combines the 'enrichment relative to random' and 'enrichment relative to global CpGs' test.
 The function lets you specify a query and search set (make sure to shuffle the smaller dataset for increased performance by setting parameter `shuffle="q"` for shuffling the query or `shuffle="s"` for search set). `window sizes` can be an arbitrary vector of different window sizes to test. `random_trials` specifies the number of trials of random shuffling.
 ```
 results <- analyse_window_size(query=CpG_locs, search_set=G4_locs, genome_file=$genome_file,
 	window_sizes=window_sizes, all_CpGs_props=results_all_CpGs, random_trials = 30,